-We are currently currently accepting applications for summer internships.
-Deadline: May 15.
+We are currently currently accepting applications for fall internships.
+Deadline: July 15.

 Report suspicious items.
 In the U.S., if you encounter objects you suspect to have been stolen or illegally imported according to bilateral agreements with other countries, contact the FBI’s Art Crime Team, the country’s first national art-crime team.

 Ask questions.
 SAFE encourages members of the public and attorneys general in the United States–who serve as caretakers of non-profit institutions, which include museums–to ask museums to discuss their acquisition policies and procedures.